-When support requests pile up, customer service quality assurance often falls by the wayside in favor of recruiting, onboarding, reporting, and answering customer queries.
-An independent specialist or dedicated team for QA helps you avoid letting quality assurance take a backseat.
+When support requests pile up, customer service quality assurance often falls by the wayside in favor of recruiting, onboarding, and reporting.
+An independent specialist or dedicated team for QA helps you avoid letting QA take a backseat.

 For businesses with a large support team, it makes sense to hire a QA specialist for grading support conversations.
 A specialist may focus only on grading customer service conversations, as well as provide in-depth analysis and suggestions.

-Teams with an open and accessible culture can also do peer-to-peer customer support quality assurance reviews.
+Teams with an open and accessible culture can also do peer-to-peer quality reviews.

 Choosing the right number and type of support conversations you review ensures you’re not spending too much time on grading, getting an incomplete picture of customer support, or missing important customer service insights.